It4innovations/hyperqueue/docs/deployment/allocation.md

 Format: `--backlog <count>`

 How many allocations should be queued (waiting to be started) in PBS/Slurm at any given time.
 Has to be a positive integer.

+!!! note

+    The **backlog** value does not limit the number of running allocations, only the number of queued allocations.

+!!! warning

+    Do not set the `backlog` to a large number to avoid potentially overloading the job manager.

 #### Maximum number of workers per allocation
 Format: `--max-workers-per-alloc <count>`